Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 I don't even want to go there.

-I'm uh wonder how insensitive I would be accused of being if I touched on that.
+I'm going to wonder how insensitive I would be accused of being if I touched on that.

 That if she didn't, she might live to regret it, or words to that effect.

-You don't say this, I said, but the time this story was published and Mrs. Clinton heard about it, operatives of Mrs. Clinton will have gotten to Cindy Sheehan, and she will never ever mention Hillary's name again.
+I said, by the time this story was published and Mrs. Clinton heard about it, operatives of Mrs. Clinton will have gotten to Cindy Sheehan and she will never ever mention Hillary's name again.

-In an anti-war speech by Cindy Sheehan, the mother of an American soldier killed in Iraq, was cut short yesterday after the organizer of the event was arrested and police officers confiscated his audio equipment.
+So the New York Times today, in an anti-war speech by Cindy Sheehan, the mother of an American soldier killed in Iraq, which cut short yesterday after the organizer of the event was arrested and police officers confiscated his audio equipment.

 Mark my words on it.